-- 1. Verify the gear selector is shifted to the Parking or Neutral position. - 2.
+- Verify the gear selector is shifted to the Parking or Neutral position. - 2.
 Apply the foot brake. - 3.
-Turn the engine stop switch and main key switch to "O" (ON) - 4.
-Verify the throttle is completely closed, then push the start switch on the left-hand control. - 5.
+The main key switch turns to position "ON", and the vehicle is powered on. - 4.
+Wait until the instrument self-inspection is finished, turn on the off switch, press down the engine starting switch, and the engine starts. - 5.
 Once the engine starts, continue to warm the engine for a short period before operating the vehicle.